atomjack/cmbot/README.md

 ```

+Just paste this code at the end of your .js file (make sure it comes after the code from the example).
 This will add the /beer command which will prompt the bot to give you (or someone you specify) a beer.
 The syntax for the command is: addCommand(commandName, object), where the object contains a combination of the above keys.

 For the actual command, the `options` object passed to it has the following makeup:
 ```javascript